- What is a Schengen visa?

 26 European countries have agreed to abide by the terms of the Schengen agreement.
 There are also several non-EU and non-Schengen participating countries to which you may be granted temporary entry if you hold a Schengen visa.

-Depending on your circumstances and purposes for travel to Europe, applying for the visa can be complex.
+Depending on your circumstances and purposes to apply for a visa to travel to Europe, applying for the visa can be complex.
 Speak to one of our immigration experts for immediate advice and support with your application.
 Get in touch by calling us on 0161 826 9783 or complete the quick online enquiry form.

 What is the Schengen Area?